-- 1. Sterling College is approved to offer veterans' educational benefits. - 2.
+- Programs at Sterling College are approved for GI Bill® benefits by the Kansas State Approving Agency for the use of Veterans Education Benefits. - 2.
 A copy of the qualifying Certificate of Eligibility issued from Veteran's Affairs must be submitted to the Sterling College Veteran's Affairs Certification Officer for enrollment certification with VA.